3. Functions

 and then the specified number of characters to the right of that starting position is returned.

-takes on the form=left(text,num_chars)
+lefttakes on the form=left(text,num_chars)

-takes on the form=mid(text,start_num,num_chars)
+midtakes on the form=mid(text,start_num,num_chars)

-takes on the form=right(text,num_chars)
+righttakes on the form=right(text,num_chars)

-in each of the functions above can be a string like superior
+The text in each of the functions above can be a string like superior or it can be a cell like

-function returns the 4 left most characters.
-The right
+in the figure below.
+The left function returns the 4 left most characters.
+The right function

-function starts at the 6th character in the string and
+returns the 3 right most characters.
+The mid function starts at the 6th character in the string and

 returns the 3 characters to the right of the 6th character.
 These functions are great for parsing